opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

 ### <u>Detectors, rules, and anomalies</u>
 Detectors are used to identify threat patterns in log data.
 Each detector targets a particular type of log (network logs, authentication logs, etc.) and is mapped to known adversary tactics.
 OpenSearch leverages the MITRE ATT\&CK organization's collection of "adversary tactics and techniques."[2](https://attack.mitre.org/)

 Threat detection rules define the logic for identifying security incidents.
-A library of Sigma rules is included with OpenSearch’s Security Analytics package.
+A library of Sigma rules is included with OpenSearch's Security Analytics package.
 Two examples of rules are (1) flagging multiple failed logins followed by a successful admin login or (2) identifying the presence of known malicious IP addresses in firewall logs.

 OpenSearch can also incorporate anomaly detection using machine learning (via its ML Commons plugin[3](https://opensearch.org/docs/latest/ml-commons-plugin/)) to identify outliers in log patterns.
 Such ML-based detectors could, for example, learn normal login times for each user and alert on deviations.